 What is Capital Market?

-A kind of financial market where the company or government securities are generated and patronised for the intention of establishing long-term finance to coincide the capital necessary is called as Capital Market.
+A kind of financial market where the company or government securities are generated and patronised with the intention of establishing long-term finance to coincide the capital necessary is called Capital Market.

 In this market, the buyers use funds for longer-term investment.
 The nature of the capital market is risky markets.
 Therefore, it is not used for short-term funds investment.
 Most of the investors obtain the capital markets to preserve for education or retirement.

 This article is a ready reckoner for all the students to learn the Difference Between Money Market and Capital Market.